rzschoch/next-9-issues/README.md

-how to reproduce:
+# Steps to reproduce:

-- npm install
+1. npm install
-- npm run test
+2. npm run test

-only test for _app.js will fail with
+Only the test for `_app.js` will fail with:

-TypeError: Class constructor App cannot be invoked without 'new'
+`TypeError: Class constructor App cannot be invoked without 'new'`